Ten times yesterday. Eleven the day before. And it starts again today.

 How your voice is built

-Your first interview session gives us the basics: your warmth, your rhythm, the way you sound.
-That gets the model to around 80% accuracy right away, recognisably you from the very first call.
+Your first three onboarding interview sessions, about seven minutes each, give us your warmth, your rhythm, the way you sound.
+That's your Initial Voice.
+Recognisably you from the very first call.

-Add Advanced Training sessions any time to sharpen the voice further
+Add more sessions any time to deepen the voice

 For the one who answers every time.

 Set Up Their Voice Companion30-day money-back guarantee.
-AI-guided onboarding included.
+Guided onboarding included.
 Cancel anytime.

 Every conversation KindredMind has follows the same framework taught in memory care training worldwide, because the principles that make a great caregiver also make a great call.